-The City prefers that any levy under this Plan be settled through cash payment.
-By exception, the City may consider an offer by an applicant to provide either Works-In-Kind (WIK), dedication of land, or a material public benefit (see definitions in Appendix C) as an alternative to payment of a levy by cash under this Plan, either in part or in full.
-The City may accept any such offer but is not obliged to do so.
+The City may accept an offer by an applicant to enter into a planning agreement to provide Works-In-Kind (WIK), dedication of land or other material public benefit but is not obliged to do so.
 Where an applicant intends to offer Works-In-Kind, dedication of land or a material public benefit, the applicant should discuss the likely acceptability of the offer with the City before lodging the development application.
 Any offer must be accompanied by a detailed scope of works, design, cost summary, and timing for delivery.